antonhalim/sinatra-nyt-bookmarking-app-bk-002-public/README.md

 > createdb bookmarker
 ```

-This lab uses a key from the New York Times to seed the database with articles.
+This lab uses a key from the New York Times to fetch the database with articles.
+Take a look at the rake task in `lib/tasks/fetch.rb` to see how this works.

 Make sure you register for a New York Times account [here](https://myaccount.nytimes.com/register?) if you don't already have one.
 Then click [here](http://developer.nytimes.com/apps/register) go get your key.